-G EXTENT OF COMPLIANCE WITH CORPORATE GOVERNANCE RECOMMENDATIONS
+G DEGREE OF COMPLIANCE WITH CORPORATE GOVERNANCE RECOMMENDATIONS

-Specify the company's level of compliance with recommendations from the Good Governance Code of Listed Companies.
+Specify the company's degree of compliance with recommendations of the Good Governance Code for listed companies.

-In the event that a recommendation is not followed or only partially followed, a detailed explanation should be included explaining the reasons in such a manner that shareholders, investors and the market in general have enough information to judge the company's actions.
+In the event that a recommendation is not followed or only partially followed, a detailed explanation of the reasons must be included so that shareholders, investors and the market in general have enough information to assess the company's conduct.
 General explanations are not acceptable.

-That the Articles of Association of listed companies do not limit the maximum number of votes that may be cast by one shareholder or contain other restrictions that hinder the takeover of control of the company through the acquisition of shares on the market.
+That the articles of association of listed companies should not limit the maximum number of votes that may be cast by one shareholder or contain other restrictions that hinder the takeover of control of the company through the acquisition of its shares on the market.

-Complies | Explanation | X
+Complies

+Explain X